aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 elsewhere).
 Then, from the [Landscape classification](#Ch05.03) class 630 is reclassified to value 1, others to 0).
 These layers are then combined so that values 1 from the second layer, where spatially matching NA values in the first layer as classified as 1 and 0 otherwise.
-Once reclassified, the layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r